 LUCUMA is a fruit, a color and a fair trade company!

-Lucuma Fruit As Super FoodThe lúcuma (or pouteria lucuma) grows best at altitudes above 1,000 up to 2400 meters in the coastal Andean valleys of Peru, Chile and Ecuador.
+lucuma fruit as super foodThe lúcuma (or pouteria lucuma) grows best at altitudes from 1,000 to 2400 meters above sea level in the coastal Andean valleys of Peru, Chile and Ecuador.

 This starchy fruit is high in iron, niacin or vitamin B3, carotenoids, potassium, sodium, calcium, magnesium and phosphorus.
-Lucuma powder can be easily added to smoothies or used in desserts such as puddings, creams, cakes, cookie, etc…
+Lucuma powder can be added to smoothies or used in puddings, creams, cookies…

-Fresh lucuma is the best!It’s tasty starchy flesh melts in your mouth with a custardy like flavor.
-If you are luck to be in Peru during the summer months, from January to April, you can find it in most markets.
-Also many specialty ice cream shops usually make their own using fresh Lucuma which is the best.
-You have to try it!
+fresh lucuma is best!It’s tasty starchy flesh melts in your mouth with a custardy like flavor.
+If you are lucky to be in Peru during the summer months, from January to April, you may find it in most markets.
+Specialty ice cream shops usually make their own using fresh lucuma so try it out!

-Finding fresh Lucuma in the US: To our knowledge commercial plantations of lucuma are mostly found in Peru and Chile.
-Since the lucuma fruit ripens quickly and is delicate, exporting it fresh has proven challenging so we don't it is yet available in the US.
-Although there are rumors that some growers in California and Hawaii are trying it or so we hope.
+Finding fresh Lucuma in the US: To our knowledge commercial plantations of lucuma are found only in Peru and Chile.
+Since the lucuma fruit ripens quickly and is very delicate, exporting it fresh has proven to be quite challenging.
+So far, it doesn't seem to be available in the US in its fresh form, although there are rumors that some growers in California and Hawaii are trying.

-Frozen LucumaThe best next option to fresh fruit is finding it frozen!
+frozen lucuma, a second choiceAs flavor goes, the best next option to fresh fruit is finding it frozen!
 Here in Florida, we discovered a great source for the frozen pulp at our local Latin American mini mart.
-With this fruit pulp mixed with a little vanilla ice-cream, we make yummy shakes!
+Mixing this fruit pulp with a little vanilla ice-cream, makes a yummy shake!

-Lucuma ice cream is a Peruvian favorite!In Peru, the lucuma ice cream ranks as #1 in popularity before even the well known vanilla and chocolate flavors!
+lucuma ice cream is Peruvians' favorite!In Peru, lucuma ice cream ranks as #1 in popularity before even vanilla or chocolate!

-Luckily today it is relatively easy to find lucuma powder in the US (and most likely also in other countries) and these are just a few online places!*
+Luckily today it is relatively easy to find lucuma powder in the US either at your specialty food store or by doing a search online.